Pripyat / Prypiat (Part One)

 A state-of-the-art facility at the time of its construction, Medical Unit Number 126 could care for 400 patients.

-Our first stop in Pripyat pulled out all the stops.
+Our first stop in Pripyat / Prypiat pulled out all the stops.
 Medical Unit Number 126, better known as Pripyat Hospital, treated the sick and wounded plant workers and first responders on the night of the accident.
 This facility is massive, and we only really scratched the surface exploring it, but what we did see will leave an impression with me for the rest of my life.
 While Chernobyl was a tragedy and many dozens of people ultimately lost their lives as a result of the explosion, only two died on 26 April: the previously-mentioned Valery Khodemchuk, who died at and is entombed in the Reactor Number Four building, and Vladimir Shashenok, who died in Pripyat Hospital as a result of wounds.
 Others would obviously perish in the coming weeks, but not before being moved to a medical facility in Moscow.
-The abandonment of Pripyat was tragic, certainly, but the hospital is the only place in the city that can truly be described as “grim”.
+The abandonment of Pripyat / Prypiat was tragic, certainly, but the hospital is the only place in the city that can truly be described as “grim”.
 Being there is unsettling in ways that are difficult to describe.

 2. Medical Unit Number 126 #2